Angkor Wat: Construction techniques

 By the 12th century, Khmer architects had become skilled and confident in the use of sandstone rather than brick or laterite as the main building material.
-Most of the visible areas are sandstone blocks, while laterite was used for the outer wall and hidden structural parts.
+Using SAP2000, a popular and effective structural analysis tool, graywacke, a durable sandstone usually found in or near water, has been found to make up much of the structures.
+Recent LIDAR scans have also revealed that the temple was built upon roughly 3 million cubic meters of fill.
+Most of the visible areas are made of Kulen sandstone blocks, while laterite was used for the outer wall and hidden structural parts.
 The binding agent used to join the blocks is yet to be identified, although natural resins or slaked lime have been suggested.
+When doing the base construction, they would focus on bedding plane orientation due to its high structural rigidity characteristics.
 The monument was made of five to ten million sandstone blocks with a maximum weight of 1.5 tons each.
 The sandstone was quarried and transported from Mount Kulen, a quarry approximately 25 mi northeast.

 The route has been suggested to span 35 km along a canal towards Tonlé Sap lake, another 35 km crossing the lake, and finally 15 km against the current along Siem Reap River, making a total journey of 90 km.
 In 2011, Etsuo Uchida and Ichita Shimoda of Waseda University in Tokyo discovered a shorter 35 km canal connecting Mount Kulen and Angkor Wat using satellite imagery and believe that the Khmer used this route instead.
+Through radiocarbon dating, evidence indicates that throughout Angkor Wat's occupation, it was regularly maintained with wooden architectural parts being replaced.

 Most of the surfaces, columns, lintels and roofs are carved with reliefs illustrating scenes from Indian literature including unicorns, griffins, winged dragons pulling chariots, as well as warriors following an elephant-mounted leader, and celestial dancing girls with elaborate hairstyles.
+Others depicted boats and other architectural structures.
 The gallery wall is decorated with almost 1,000 sqm of bas reliefs.
 Holes on some of the Angkor walls indicate that they may have been decorated with bronze sheets which were highly prized in ancient times and were prime targets for robbers.
 Based on experiments, the labour force to quarry, transport, carve and install so much sandstone probably ran into the thousands including many highly skilled artisans.
 The skills required to carve these sculptures were developed hundreds of years earlier, as demonstrated by some artefacts that have been dated to the seventh century, before the Khmer came to power.